smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

   services will not work [The web services will crash on user logon if it is not set, this will be changed to a more obvious error]; see:
   4.4.5 RIF Services crash on logon.

-The RIF **must** be secured using TLS to protect the login details and any health data viewed.
+When accessed from the internet the RIF **must** be secured using TLS to protect the login details and any health data viewed.

+Notes on the OWASP section on removing the version string from HTTP error messages by repacking *%CATALINA_HOME%/server/lib/catalina.jar* with an updated ServerInfo.properties:

+* The JAR file is in: *%CATALINA_HOME%/lib/catalina.jar*
+* The intention of this change is to defeat Lamdba probes by malicious pentration testers.
+This change **may** have the side affect of defeating your own security assurance software (it appears to defeat Nessus).
+It may therefore be necessary to not implement this chnage until you have completed security testing.

 ### 1.3.3 Running Tomcat on the command line